 These almond coconut crusted fish sticks are so much healthier and tastier than packaged varieties since the crust is made from almond flour and unsweetened coconut.
-Plus, they take less than 30 minutes to prepare, so they make the perfect easy weeknight meal! {Paleo, keto & gluten-free}
+Plus, they take less than 30 minutes to prepare, so they’re easy enough to make any night of the week! {Paleo, keto & gluten-free}

 Table of Contents